ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 > "Your words made me finally what's the big deal about X, thanks"

-If your goal is to get to this point then this article is all you need.
+Let's dive in and learn how to make this happen.

 ## 🕵️‍♂️ The Audience

 **The first step** when starting out a blog is figuring out who's your audience.
 Most people I know skip this step, but it's essential.
-It's easy to blurt out some words and sharing them on your social media.
+It's easy to blurt out some words and share them on your social media.

 It's much harder to create articles that resonate with the people you want to reach.